San Jorge, Samar

-San Jorge, officially the Municipality of San Jorge (Bungto han San Jorge; Bayan ng San Jorge), is a 4th class municipality in the province of Samar, Philippines.
+San Jorge, officially the Municipality of San Jorge (Bungto han San Jorge; Bayan ng San Jorge), is a municipality in the province of Samar, Philippines.
 According to the 2020 census, it has a population of 17,579 people.

 The town is famous for its Blanca Aurora Falls near Barangay Blanca Aurora along the Blanca Aurora river.
-On December 6, 1978, Pagsanghan and San Jorge were created as a new municipalities out of Gandara.
 An inauguration is held every 10 October since 1979.

 Due to farming abundancy here in San Jorge, they proclaimed Saint George as their Patron Saint and because it happened that the name were similar to a historical person named George Curn.

 History

-The community is one of the oldest baraŋgay of municipality of Gandara.
+The community is one of the oldest barangay of municipality of Gandara.
 Its history can be traced back to the American regime.
-Even its name San Jorge was in honor of an American soldier by the name of George Curn who happened to own and donate the site where the old baraŋgay was formerly located.
-The present location is the second site of the baraŋgay.
+Even its name San Jorge was in honor of an American soldier by the name of George Curn who happened to own and donate the site where the old barangay was formerly located.
+The present location is the second site of the barangay.
 Its old site was located across the Sapinit River where the San Jorge Elementary School is presently nestled.

+The municipality of San Jorge was established by virtue of Batas Pambansa Blg.
+11 issued on December 6, 1978, upon separation of 29 barangays in Gandara, with a barangay with the same name the seat of government.
+A plebiscite was held on February 4, 1979.

 Geography

 Barangays

-San Jorge is divided into 41 barangays according to the Assessors Office of the Town, the towns MAP.
+San Jorge is divided into 41 barangays.
+Each barangay consists of puroks and some have sitios.